rperrell/icinga2/README.md

 This repository contains the source for the [icinga2](https://www.icinga.org/icinga2/) [docker](https://www.docker.com) image.

-The dockerhub-repository is located at [https://hub.docker.com/r/cbrosius/icinga2/](https://hub.docker.com/r/cbrosius/icinga2/).
+The dockerhub-repository is located at [https://hub.docker.com/r/rperrell/icinga2/](https://hub.docker.com/r/rperrell/icinga2/).

 This build is automated by push for the git-repo.
 Just crawl it via:

-    docker pull cbrosius/icinga2
+    docker pull rperrell/icinga2

 ## Image details
-This Image is a fork of [jordan/icinga2](https://hub.docker.com/r/jordan/icinga2/) and does nothing more than adding MultiArch-Building via Dokerhub for ARM32/ARM64
+This Image is a fork of [jordan/icinga2](https://hub.docker.com/r/jordan/icinga2/) merged with [cbrosius/icinga2](https://hub.docker.com/r/cbrosius/icinga2/) and does nothing more than adding MultiArch-Building via Dokerhub for ARM32/ARM64

 1. Based on debian:buster